Julie Eckersley

-Julie Eckersley is an Australian actress, comedian, writer, producer and former Head of Scripted at SBS Australia and incoming Director of Screen Content for Screen Queensland.
+Julie Eckersley is an Australian actress, comedian, writer, producer and former Head of Scripted at SBS Australia and is the Director of Screen Content for Screen Queensland.

 Career

 Screen

 Eckersley has appeared in comedy televisions shows including Let Loose Live, The Wedge, Newstopia and Rebel Wilson's comedy series, Bogan Pride, the drama City Homicide and Blue Heelers, children's series Dead Gorgeous, crime series Carla Cametti PD and TV movie Little Oberon.

 Stage

 Eckersley performed in Harvest Rain Theatre's production of Much Ado About Nothing in 1999.

 Alongside Trevor Stuart, she appeared on stage in the Secret Death of Salvador Dali.
 In March 2004, their performance at Griffin Theatre and Strut & Fret Production House, SBW Stables was reviewed by Bryce Hallett for the Sydney Morning Herald.

 In 2008 Eckersley performed in the one woman show Bombshells for the Melbourne Theatre Company.

 She has performed nationally and internationally for companies including Bell Shakespeare, Riverside London, QTC, MTC, La Boite, Grin and Tonic, B Sharp and Griffin Theatre Company.